Black = Robin Murphy

 I did not know that!
-(Oh, wait; yes I do, I took your course.)
+(Oh, wait; I did, I took your course.)

 (Ha-ha!)
 Well, anyway… Aesclepius is the Greek god of medicine.
 Before Hahnemann became a homeopath, he said the highest form of medicine was achieved by the Greeks and Egyptians, 2500 years before his time, and then he explains it this way: because they had Aesclepius in balance!
 Aesclepius had two daughters–Panacea and Hygea–and this reflects to me the whole condition of homeopathy today.
 Panacea was the daughter who did nothing but find cures for people; so, she’s sitting around waiting for diseases to happen so she can cure them.
 But Aesclepius had another daughter named Hygea, whose only goal in life was to prevent disease!
 So, to have “Aesclepius In Balance” means 50% of our work should be treating disease and the other 50% should be in preventing disease!
 And that’s where homepathy’s the weakest–there’s very little promotion of diet, exercise, a philosophy about life, approaches to staying healthy and so on; so, homeopathy, to me, is the greatest natural system of medicine that I’ve found in 40 years of research, but, people don’t know that after Hahnemann gave up medicine, he began following a French naturalist named Mousseau.
 So, for twenty-some years, Hahnemann gave tonics, wrote papers on vinegar, on charcoal, on using brandy as medicine, camphor and all this stuff, plus diet and fresh air and exercise; he was using home remedies before he became a homeopath.
 So, after we’ve used homeopathy to bring a person back to normal, we have to encourage them to eat better, exercise, get out in the fresh air, get better sleep, to keep them healthy!
 We have to finish the cure.
 Only Hygea can finish it and prevent it.

 Have you seen my article, “Why Do We Have to Talk About Diet?”
-It’s even truer now than before because the staple food in our culture is (gasp!)
+It’s even truer now than ever because the staple food in our culture is (gasp!)
 White Flour!

-And most people don’t know that white flour has a little chemical in it called alloxan.
-Alloxan’s an allopathic drug.
+And most people don’t know that white flour has a little chemical in it called alloxan, an allopathic drug.
 It’s a drug they give to lab mice to cause diabetes!

 Antidoting Drug Layers

 So, pesticides and other poisons–homeopaths have to address these issues.
 I give lectures on environmental poisons, treating chemotherapy and radiation side effects, and all this is just simple antidoting.
-If you include this stuff in your practice, your whole practice changes; versus just being this psychologist/psychiatrist type of homeopath, now you have many more tools with which to help people.
+If you include this stuff in your practice, your whole practice changes; versus just being this psychiatrist type of homeopath, now you have many more tools with which to help people.
 Some people just simply need an antidote!
 They’ve never been well since Prozac.
 So, you give Prozac 30C and it works!
-We don’t have to look for this deep essence of a person or their fundamental pathology or their core disconnect with reality all the time, I mean, it sounds great but, I feel I want to be a homeopath that’s on the front lines.
+We don’t have to look for this deep essence of a person all the time, I mean, it sounds great but, I feel I want to be a homeopath that’s on the front lines.
 I never refuse to treat any patient–cancer patients, dying patients–everyone else has given up on these people, now the homeopaths are going to refuse to treat them too?
 Who are they going to turn to?
 Modern homeopathy is very narrow compared to what it was 100 years ago.

 Acute Prescribing: Yes or No?

 A very famous homeopath has made an amazing statement in his most recent book.
-He says he used to believe that the acute complaint was irrelevant, but now he realizes that it’s IN the acute complaint that you can most clearly discern the constitutional!
+He says he used to believe that the acute complaint was irrelevant, but now he realizes that it’s IN the acute complaint that you can most clearly discern the constitutional remedy!
 And when I first heard this, I thought, Wow!
 What a break-through!
-But later I began to realize: Where does that leave acute prescribing?
-Not that anyone knew how to do it anyway; but, now, apparently, there’s no need to learn it at all, because if you have an acute complaint, apparently this is now the time to ask questions that will lead one to discover the constitutional remedy!
+But later I began to realize: Where does this leave acute prescribing?

 To me, the constitution shouldn’t even be discussed if a patient comes in with an acute!
 If someone has a fever or a cold or an earache, that’s what has to be treated!
 Every homeopath in history treated it.
 The idea that we should ignore it or it’s going to interfere with our remedy…but it’s not “our” remedy it’s the patient’s remedy–and if they happen to be on a constitutional remedy and an acute comes out, you treat the acute; or else, it’s pure lack of compassion!